patrickkettner/opal-webpack/README.md

 }
 ```

 Then you'll have assets compiled with the version of Opal that you have in your `Gemfile` and webpack can focus on leaner assets that don't change. `externalOpal` basically is equivalent to stubbing `['opal', 'opal/mini', 'opal/full']`.
-That way any requires in your code will not cause the full Opal library to be included in your bundle.
+That way any `require 'opal'` statements in your code will not cause the full Opal library to be included in your bundle.

 #### A compiler+runtime you provide the location to